February 26 incident: Attempt to secure the Imperial Palace

 Nakahashi and his 75 men entered the palace grounds using the western Hanzō Gate at 06:00.
 Nakahashi's unit was the scheduled emergency relief company (赴援隊, fuentai), and he told the commander of the palace guard, Major Kentarō Honma, that he had been dispatched to reinforce the gates because of the attacks earlier that morning.
 Honma had been informed of the attacks, so he found Nakahashi's arrival unsurprising.
 Nakahashi was assigned to help secure the Sakashita Gate, the main entrance to the grounds directly in front of the Kyūden (the Emperor's residence).

 Nakahashi's plan had been to secure the Sakashita Gate, then use flashlights to signal the nearby rebel troops at police headquarters to join him.
 Having gained control over access to the Emperor, the rebels would then be able to prevent anyone but Honjō and others they approved of from seeing him.
 Nakahashi had difficulty contacting his allies, however, and by 08:00 Honma had learned of his involvement in the uprising.
 Nakahashi was ordered at gunpoint to leave the palace grounds.
 He did so, joining Kurihara at the Prime Minister's Residence.
-His soldiers remained at the gate until they were relieved at 13:00, at which point they returned to their barracks.
-For this reason, these 75 soldiers were not included in the government's official tally of rebel forces.
+His soldiers remained at the gate until they were relieved at 13:00, when they returned to their barracks.
+For that reason, the 75 soldiers were not included in the government's official tally of rebel forces.